rtansf/cubify/README.md

 Average and Sum as the aggregation formula, the result would be a new cube with the following columns:

     CustomerId
+    Count
     AverageQty
     TotalQty
     AveragePrice
     TotalPrice

+Note that every aggregated cube will have a Count column showing the number of occurrences for a given group-by dimension tuple.

 Going back to our tutorial, we will aggregate the cube, binnedCube2 as described above.
 To do this, simply invoke cubify's aggregateCube method like so: